reena96/Mutation-TestingTool/README.md

 ### 2) Creation of the Mutation Matrix: ###
-Now, start the Launcher by running Launcher.java
+Now, start the Launcher by running Launcher.java.
 Using the ExecutionTraces as input, the Mutator.java iterates through the lines and creates the hash map with
 ####  KEY- Operator list
 ####  VALUE - the concatenated string containing Line number, method name, statement type, expression and the list of operators that the expression contains